FAQs

 When will we find out the results?
 What will you do with the results?
 Will you keep me updated on progress?

-After the consultation period closes on 18 July, responses to the questionnaire will collated and analysed.
+After the consultation period closes on 8th December, responses to the questionnaire will be collated and analysed.
 A summary report will be prepared and posted on www.yourvoice.westyorks-ca.gov.uk/CooperBridge and www.kirklees.gov.uk/majorschemes.

-At this stage it is intended that area wide information will be posted to residents and businesses when we hold further consultations.
-We will also update the webpage with all the latest information regarding the scheme.
+We will consider the feedback, and this will help inform our decision making for a preferred option.
+We will update the webpage with all the latest information regarding the scheme.
 You can also sign up to our project page on Your Voice to be kept up to date in future.